FaradayRF/Faraday-Software/Tutorials/start/rfplayground.md

 #### External Power
 A 9V battery connected to the [9V battery cable](https://faradayrf.com/product/9v-battery-power-cable/) included in the [Faraday Starter Pack](https://faradayrf.com/product/faraday-starter-pack/) is the easiest way to make the radio portable.
 This external [VCC/MOSFET External Cable](https://faradayrf.com/product/vccmosfet-unterminated-cable/) can be connected to a power source ranging from 4.5V to 17V as well.
 Be careful when connecting to a car battery system as [load dump](https://en.wikipedia.org/wiki/Load_dump) from the alternator could destroy Faraday.
 If you do this additional protection circuitry should be used though you may get away with a 5V USB adapter in a car (those protect themselves).

 The connector P4 is labeled with a small "POWER" silkscreen text and is the correct connector to plug in the 9V battery cable to.
-Do not worry about mixing up connectors P4 and P3.
+Do not worry about temporarily mixing up connectors P4 and P3.
 While you should always power Faraday from P4 we used some snazzy engineering to prevent any damage from occurring if you mix up both connectors and battery polarity.
 Plug in with ease of mind!

 ![Faraday External Power Connector](images/FaradayTop_VCC_MOSFET_2_1500w_LowRes.jpg)